rwxrob/zet/docs/1961/README.md

-# !dox !info !bio !about !map !job !work !remote !school !irl rwxrob.tv
+# rwxrob.tv: !dox !info !bio !about !map !job !work !remote !school !irl

 🔎 I'm Rob Muhlestein, a 55-year-old engineer, coder by trade and polyglot, grayhat, mentor and FOSS contributor.
 I live in Mooresville, North Carolina, USA in an apartment while my !wife completes her !art residency.
 I prefer not to say where I work specifically.